chenyingyu-main/Interactive-Lab-Hub/Lab 4/README.md

 ### Record
 **The design iteration is in Part E.**
-For this section, we will show photos of our final prototype, the testing video, and the interaction video with the device, along with the feedback we receive.
+For this section, we will show photos of our final prototype, the testing video, and the interaction video with the device, along with the feedback we receive :)

+[put the photos here]
 [put the videos here]
 [feedback we get from interacting with the device] [something we learned, example: how do we use multiple display? why we still can't use three distance sensor]

-<details><summary>Instructions</summary>
+<details><summary>Instructions for Part F</summary>

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.